-“reviewable decision” means a decision made under this Act in relation to a certificate of competency, permit or authorisation, including a decision made in dealing with a person referred to in section 13A(11) but not including a decision to make an allegation to the State Administrative Tribunal.
+reviewable decision means a decision made under this Act in relation to a certificate of competency, permit or authorisation, including a decision made in dealing with a person referred to in section 13A(11) but not including a decision to make an allegation to the State Administrative Tribunal.

-[Section 13B inserted by No. 55 of 2004 s.
+[Section 13B inserted: No. 55 of 2004 s.
 411.]

 13C.
 Surrender of licence